"

 One curved line is pointed out as a slur while another curved line is pointed out as a tie.

 Did you notice that the final A was not replayed?
 Instead, the A in measure 7 was held out for two bars.
-This is because the curved line connecting the two As is a not a slur, but a tie.
-A tie is a curved line that connects two of the same pitches and holds out the note (i.e., the note is sustained and not resounded).
+This is because the curved line connecting the two As is not a slur, but a tie.
+A tie is a curved line that connects two of the same pitches and holds out the note.
+That is, the note is sustained and not resounded.

 The symbol for a tie is the same as the symbol for a slur (i.e., a curved line connecting noteheads).
-There are several ways to tell the difference between a tie and a slur.
+There are several ways to distinguish a tie from a slur.

 • Ties connect the same note without any notes in between.